buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.4.8 =
+ * Add icon to close the activity uploader.
+ * Fix directory filtering for some theme expecting json response.
+ * Make the object counting flexible by allowing meta query.
+ * Fix a js notice for query extraction from url.
+ * Better Compatibility with Community Builder Theme.

 = 1.4.7 =
  * Fix mpp-show-gallery shortcode to only list relevant media.
  * Fix upload error for first upload when default privacy is not public for wall.